 Permitting an exception to the law to rezone Port Westward would permanently ruin a beautiful and economically-productive agricultural landscape.
 We are determined to protect this farmland and prevent fossil fuel export proposals at Port Westward.

-In 2014, the Port of St. Helens and Columbia County attempted to rezone the 837 acres farmland for industrial uses—effectively doubling the existing, underutilized industrial park.
+In 2014, the Port of Columbia County and Columbia County attempted to rezone the 837 acres farmland for industrial uses—effectively doubling the existing, underutilized industrial park.
 On Columbia Riverkeeper’s behalf, we successfully challenged this action to the Oregon Land Use Board of Appeals (LUBA) in 2014.
 LUBA rejected the Port’s argument that the area needs more industrial-zoned land to thrive.
 The Board ruled that the County had to narrow the scope of its proposal and evaluate any potential impacts before approving the goal exception and zone change.

 In order to get an exception to Oregon’s Statewide Planning Goal 3 protecting agriculture land, the applicant must specify one of three reasons for rezoning and provide a detailed explanation for why there is no alternative to the proposed location.
 The Port recognized the public’s opposition to opening the port to fossil fuel export, so instead of providing identifying its proposed uses for the site, it sought approval for a broad range of heavy industrial uses.
 Fortunately, LUBA recognized this and forced the County and Port to narrow the proposal.